bartificer/shownotes-misc/CCATP/ccatp-20221217-verification.md

 Like I said, this is easy to do, and even easier to verify automatically, so DCV certs can be issued entirely automatically.

-OV certs on the other hand require human checks.
+Organizational Validation certs on the other hand require human checks.
 Your organisation needs to be registered as a business, charity, or formal government department/agency/office, and you need to actually answer the phone at a number that can be verifiably tied to the organisation through a recognised trusted mechanism.
 I have to go though OV once a year every year, and it's a giant pain!
 It takes both my time and the certificate authority's time, so, OV certs are not free.

 Also, you can choose to go through an extra strict validation process, and then your OV cert gets upgraded to *extended validation*, or EV, which add more confidence in the validation, but doesn't change the claims.